altusterra70/teched2025-XP266/exercises/ex6/README.md

 5. In the selection dialog search for **your transport IDs** (prefix is the destination name of the connection between Cloud ALM and CTMS).

     <br>![alt text](../ex6/images/transport_search.png)
-6. Select both transports - the one for your UI5 app and the one for Mobile Services - and click "Assign".
+6. Select both transports - the one for your Fiori app and the one for your Mobile Services app - and click "Assign".

     <br>![alt text](../ex6/images/transport_select.png)
 7. Save and Close the Feature.